kikkia/pitwall.me/README.md

 # Pitwall.me

 **Pitwall.me** is a customizable, real-time Formula 1 timing and telemetry dashboard designed to provide the kind of compact, data-rich dashboard you'd find on a race engineer's console.
 This project is the frontend application, built with Vue 3 and Vite.
+I took it on as a fun pet project to play around with Vue and also because I really wanted a site like this but was unable to find one.

 The backend data provider is a separate project: [kikkia/pitwall-drs](https://github.com/kikkia/pitwall-drs).